ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 The Strael dropout is prepared to take a 140 mm rotor but I will run 160 mm rotors.
 Therefore I have to attach an adapter.
 The video [<cite>Shimano Flat Mount Caliper Adapter 140 mm to 160 mm Disc Fitting Guide</cite>](https://www.youtube.com/watch?v=8OJXFA1fLSM) explains very well how the rear caliper will be set up for 160 mm rotors.

-1. I mount the Flat-Mount adapter (SM-MA-R160D) to the rear caliper.
-Use the Type A and Type C bolts that are supplied with the adapter.
-Torque is 6 Nm.
-Attach the retention clip that came with the caliper by pushing it completely into the caliper.
+1. I mount the Flat-Mount adapter (SM-MA-R160D) to the rear caliper and use the Type A and Type C bolts that are supplied with the adapter.
+Torque is 6 Nm. then I attach the retention clip that came with the caliper by pushing it completely into the caliper.
    <figure>
    <img src="/img/strael/flat-mount-adapter.jpg">
    <figcaption>The Flat Mount Adapter (SM-MA-R160D) with Type A and Type C bolt that came with the adapter</figcaption>